-If you are an owner occupier or in a shared ownership scheme, benefits may help with mortgages and/or other loans secured on the property you live in.
-This is called Support for Mortgage Interest (SMI).
+If you are an owner occupier or in a shared ownership scheme, entitlement to certain benefits may mean you qualify for a loan from DWP to help with the interest payments on a mortgage and/or other loan secured on the property you live in.
+This is called a Support for Mortgage Interest (SMI) Loan.

-You may receive SMI if you and/or your partner:
+You may qualify for a SMI Loan if you and/or your partner:

-Support for Mortgage Interest is a very complex part of the benefits system and we recommend you get help from an adviser.
+Support for Mortgage Interest Loan rules are complex and as they are interest bearing and repayable we recommend you get help from an adviser before deciding whether to sign up for one.
 More information is also available on help with housing costs.